 Refueling an aircraft in mid-air wouldn’t be possible with future Air Force Ones.
 “Mid-air refueling is essential for the aircraft to be able to play its part in the “continuity of government” mission … and operate in the most demanding situations, including a nuclear apocalypse,” The Drive says.
 Sources told the publication no president has had to use the mid-air refueling feature.
 However, another source claimed he re-fueled Air Force One in mid-air while President George W. Bush was flying to Iraq to surprise troops.

 Nix environmental safety features

 Another cost-cutting measure is omitting environmental safety features on Air Force One.
-According to The Drive, Air Force spokesperson Stefanek, “the new Air Force Ones would use a commercial grade environmental climate control system.”
-Stefanek added that steps to reduce each aircraft’s power requirements had been taken.
+According to The Drive, an Air Force spokesperson said “the new Air Force Ones would use a commercial grade environmental climate control system.”
+They added that steps to reduce each aircraft’s power requirements had been taken.
 The Drive assumes Air Force One has a personalized climate control system built to protect against chemical and biological agents.

-In Aug.
-2017, Bloomberg confirmed the Air Force purchased two 747 Boeing jets.
+In August 2017, Bloomberg confirmed the Air Force purchased two 747 Boeing jets.
 According to Bloomberg, the planes will be operational as Air Force One in 2024.
-The jets were made for a defunct Russian airline and supposedly the U.S. got a discount on the pair, although the purchase price will never be disclosed per Boeing’s contract, Bloomberg says.
+The jets were made for a defunct Russian airline and supposedly the U.S. got a discount on the pair, though the purchase price will never be disclosed per Boeing’s contract, Bloomberg says.

-The Air Force intends to have two identical Air Force One jets.
-This will be especially useful in the event one jet is out of commission.
-According to The Drive, it’s fairly common for Air Force One to be down for repairs.
-Recently, during routine maintenance, contaminated tools were used and led to millions of dollars in repairs.
+The Air Force has two identical Air Force One jets.
+This is especially useful in the event one jet is out of commission.
+According to The Drive, it’s fairly common for an Air Force One to be down for repairs.

 Check out The Cheat Sheet on Facebook!